Start My Answer

 • The court concludes that you don't have the money to pay for your basic needs in addition to the court fees.

 If you fall in the above category, make an official request by filling in Form FW-001.
-The steps to follow as you fill the form are:
+Follow these steps to successfully complete a fee waiver application in California:

 1. Read the entire document and ensure you understand the requirements.